kelu1997/Oldkelu1997.github.io/MachineLearning/MachineLearning.md

-# Gans
+# Gans-WIP
-My current focus of interest is in Gans and image synthesis
+My current focus of interest is in Gans and image synthesis, I've only recently upgraded my hardware to be able to run higher resolution tests so this page is under construction right now but here are some previews of my previous vs new tests.

 Some of my ealiest tests on small resolution data sets
 ![Gan1](gantest1fail.png)